drakkan/sftpgo/docs/plugins.md

 The following plugin types are supported:

-- `auth`, allows to authenticate users
+- `auth`, allows to authenticate users.
 - `notifier`, allows to receive notifications for supported filesystem events such as file uploads, downloads etc. and provider events such as objects add, update, delete.
 - `kms`, allows to support additional KMS providers.
+- `metadata`, allows to store metadata, such as the last modification time, for storage backends that does not support them (S3, Google Cloud Storage, Azure Blob).

-Full configuration details can be found [here](./full-configuration.md)
+Full configuration details can be found [here](./full-configuration.md).

+:warning: Please note that the plugin system is experimental, the exposed configuration parameters and interfaces may change in a backward incompatible way in future.

 ## Available plugins